 To enable safe mode on a PC:

 Hackers trick you into clicking legitimate-looking links that could download malware onto your device.
 Double check the spelling of the site name and the URL to make sure you haven’t been directed to a suspicious website.
-Better yet, use NordVPN.
-It includes Threat Protection which when enabled, blocks suspicious sites known for hosting malware.
+Better yet, use NordVPN’s Threat Protection which blocks suspicious sites known for hosting malware.

 When you’re notified to update your software on your laptop, smartphone, tablet, or PC, never ignore the message.
 These updates contain cybersecurity improvements that fix security weaknesses and help keep your devices free from malware and bugs.